1point618/codename-exemplar/i3_bugediting.md

 12. Once they've given you the thumbs up, click "merge the pull request", and confirm the merge.
 13. Delete the branch.
 14. Come back to this issue.
 It should be closed, because of the `fixes` tag.

+Once you do, I'll tell you a bit more about _why_ we do things this way.
+It's called the GitHub Workflow and it's a pretty important part of how we work.